Total Processing is now part of

 Account Updater

 Using an account updater tackles all three frustrations mentioned above at once.
 With this tool, recurring payments are no longer interrupted by invalid card numbers, cancellations and other reoccurring problems when processed.
 In fact, this feature completely prevents them from happening at all.
-The account updater will automatically replace out-of-date information with the correct details, abolishing all potential friction in the payment journey.
+The account updater is a huge benefit for recurring payments by automatically replacing out-of-date information with the correct details, reducing potential friction in the payment journey.

 Card Tokenisation